Oluwasetemi/css-note/slides.md

 ---

 <h3 class="text-center animate-slide-in-down bg-purple p-4 mb-6">Scale</h3>
-The <kbd>scale()</kbd> transform function allows you to resize an element by enlarging or shrinking it.
+The `scale()` transform function allows you to resize an element by enlarging or shrinking it.
 It accepts one or two values, which determine the scaling applied in each direction.
-The <kbd>scale()</kbd> function is limited to 2D transformations; for 3D scaling, use the <kbd>scale3d()</kbd> function.
+The `scale()` function is limited to 2D transformations; for 3D scaling, use the `scale3d()` function.
 Scale uses a unitless value.

 ---